JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 ls /usr/local
 ```

-If a `go` directory does not appear in the output, Go is not installed yet at this location.
+If a `go` directory does not appear in the output, Go isn't installed yet at this location.

 ```bash
 Output